Where to stay in San Candido

 - Do you need a car in San Candido?

-- A car is genuinely useful in San Candido for reaching trailheads and outlying lodging, so consider parking when booking.
+- A car is genuinely useful in San Candido for reaching trailheads and outlying lodging, so factor in parking when you choose a place.

 Other Italian Alps bases